 Curls Explained: What Kind Of Locks You Have And Why It Matters

 Think about someone you just met recently for a brief amount of time.
-If I ask you to describe him or her, chances are you’ll tell me physical signs: “She has long eyelashes.”
-“He has thick eyebrows.”
+If I ask you to describe him or her, chances are you’ll tell me physical signs: “She has a cute nose.”
+“He has bushy eyebrows.”
 “She has curly hair.”
 While I can probably picture the first two examples, saying that someone has ‘curly hair’ is not as specific.
 I might be thinking of someone with frizzy ringlets, while the person you’re describing has long, smooth beach waves.

-If you’ve ever researched different types of curls, you’ll know that hair is divided into four types, ranging from Type 1 hair (straight) to Type 4 hair (kinky).
-Each of these types besides for Type 1 is divided into sub-categories (Type 2a, Type 2b etc.).
+If you’ve ever researched different types of curls, you’ll know that hair is divided into four types.
+They range from Type 1 hair (straight) to Type 4 hair (kinky).
+Each of these types, besides for Type 1, is divided into sub-categories (Type 2a, Type 2b etc.).

 2a Curls: Slight Waves